Throughout the regular season, your roster is designed within the following parameters:

 If a player has been hurt most of the season but was able to return in time to play in his team before the beginning of the playoffs in the NBA then he is also eligible to play in the DTNBA playoffs.

 D-Rose Rule: This states that any player that ended the regular season injured and played less than 20 games the previous season will be updated every month just like a rookie or DNP last year.
 This designation must happen before the season starts and every team has the option to designate one player under this rule.

 Temporary Injury Exemption: A GM will be allowed to sign a temporary free agent; think of it like a 10 day contract if the team falls within the following guidelines: (a) the team has 3 or more currently injured players; (b) the team cannot field 8 active players because of these 3+ injuries; and (c) the team is not at the maximum allowed roster size of 15 (you will not be able to take advantage of this if your roster is full).
 Keep in mind that if you are taking advantage of this rule, you will have to drop the temp player when the injured player(s) return.

-G-Hayward Rule: This rule is named after Gordo because awww, man!
-Remember when him and Brad Stevens got like 3 inches away from upsetting Duke in 2010?
+The Hayward Rule: Remember when Gordon and Brad Stevens got like 3 inches away from upsetting Duke in 2010?
 And then they reunite years later in Boston with high hopes and BAM.
 A devastating ankle injury to end the year.

 This rule states that a team is allotted a “Player Injury Exemption” if a player on their roster has been deemed out for the season and has less than 20 games played in that NBA season.
 That Exemption Player will not count against the roster or cap.
 There is currently no limit on how many players this applies to.